verbb/user-group-field/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for User Group Field.

 ## Usage
-This plugin provides an Field Type where you can select one or more user groups.
+This plugin provides a Field Type where you can select one or more user groups.
 To create the field, go to Settings → Fields in your control panel.

 ### Field Settings
 There is 3 display modes: